rajat-0206/natural_language_requester/README.md

 - 🎯 **Semantic search** to find the most relevant API endpoints
 - 📋 **cURL command generation** for easy API testing
 - 🎨 **Modern, responsive UI** with real-time status updates
+- 🔄 **Multiple Requests Support** for complex workflows with step-by-step execution
+- 📋 **Execution Planning** with user approval and modification capabilities
+- 🚀 **Context-Aware Execution** that uses results from previous steps

 ## Setup